senzing-garage/knowledge-base/gists/docker-air-gap-helper/README.md

 1. This produces the following output:
     1. A directory in the form `~/docker-air-gap-helper-nnnnnnnnnn.tgz` where `nnnnnnnnnn` is the Unix Timestamp of creation.
     1. A file in the form `~/docker-air-gap-helper-nnnnnnnnnn.tgz` which is a tar-gzipped version of the directory.
-1. The `~/docker-air-gap-helper-nnnnnnnnnn.tgz` is what is transferred to the air-gapped system.
+1. Transfer `~/docker-air-gap-helper-nnnnnnnnnn.tgz` to the air-gapped system.

 ## On air-gapped system